Go Forth…

 Amplify Your Mission with Go Forth...

-• Commentary on the Sunday readings from a missionary perspective - arriving in your email box on Tuesdays to help you prepare reflections, lessons, or homilies
+Go Forth... aims to amplify our universal call to mission by exploring the weekly scriptures with a commentary from a missionary perspective - arriving in your email box on Wednesdays to help you prepare reflections, lessons, or homilies

 Our goal is to provide resources that help you amplify the Gospel message and strengthen the missionary church.